flapjack/flapjack/README.md

    	----------      ----------       ----------

-- populator determines checks that need to occur, and puts jobs onto beanstalk
+- populator determines checks that need to occur, and puts jobs onto 'jobs' tube
+  - populator fetches jobs from a database
-- workers pop jobs off the beanstalk, do job, put result onto beanstalk
+- workers pop a job off the beanstalk, do job, put result onto 'results' tube, re-add job to 'jobs' tube with a delay.
-- notifier pops results, notifies
+- notifier pops off 'results' tube, notifies